Fabrizio Giovanardi: VX Racing/Triple Eight (2006–2010)

-With Alfa Romeo pulling out of the WTCC, Giovanardi began searching for a replacement ride for the 2006 season.
+With Alfa Romeo pulling out of the WTCC, Giovanardi began searching for a replacement drive for the 2006 season.
 In late 2005 Giovanardi tested a Vauxhall Astra Sport Hatch for the Triple Eight BTCC team at Pembrey in Wales.
 The team duly signed him, and Tom Chilton up to drive for the team in 2006.
 Gavin Smith would later join the team, making it a three-car Vauxhall effort.

 It was a testing year for the team and Giovanardi, as he came close to a first win at Donington Park before a final-corner collision with West Surrey Racing's Colin Turkington.
 Giovanardi led into the chicane before an outbraking move by Turkington put him alongside at the apex.
 Both cut the chicane after the collision, and Turkington got to the line first, taking his second win of the season.
 Ultimately, his first win – and Vauxhall's 100th in the British Touring Car Championship – came at Knockhill.
 Fittingly, he was congratulated on live TV by John Cleland, the man who took Vauxhall's first win.
 He then secured a second win in the series at Brands Hatch; finishing his first BTCC campaign in fifth position, passing James Thompson by a single point at the final meeting of the season at Silverstone.
 Giovanardi and Chilton both remained with the team into the 2007 season, driving the team's new Vauxhall Vectra in the championship.

 The Vectra seemed to suit the driving style of Giovanardi better than his young team-mate, with Giovanardi taking ten wins to Chilton's tally of none.
 Indeed, Giovanardi was involved in a season-long championship battle with SEAT Sport's Jason Plato, with Plato leading 265-256 into the final round, having not finished outside the top eight positions in the first 27 rounds of the championship.
 In the first two races at Thruxton, Giovanardi led Plato home and thus Plato held a one-point lead going into the final race.
 With the top seven places reversed on the grid, Plato started sixth and Giovanardi seventh; but it was the Italian who made the quicker progress through the pack, and with his second place compared to Plato's fourth, Giovanardi claimed his first BTCC title by three points.